drg-greybox/drg-greybox.github.io/docs/index.markdown

 title: DRG - Greybox modelling
 subtitle: Placeholder
 show_sidebar: true
-hero_height: is-medium
+hero_height: is-small

 ---

-Hi there, and welcome to our website!
+Hi there, and welcome to our website! t